-4. [Optional]You have the option to edit user information data.
+4. [Optional] You have the option to edit user information data.
 Click Edit.
 The Edit User Data window opens.

-- You cannot login to the RMM3 as anonymous user.
-You must modify existing users. "root" user is the default - To connect remotely to LAN Channel 3, you will need to configure users.
+- You cannot login to the Intel[®] RMM3 as an anonymous user.
+You must modify existing users. "root" user is the default. - To connect remotely to LAN Channel 3, you will need to configure users.
 Edit username/passwords, and set privilege for the users as shown below.